-As a part of this effort the EDD is working to establish a community improvement corporation (CIC).
+As a part of this effort the EDD is established a community improvement corporation (CIC) in 2019.
 CICs were established by the State of Ohio General Assembly in 1961 under Senate Bill 299 and are currently defined under the Ohio Revised Code (ORC) 1724.